- Expanded product range

 Should you be buying a diesel?
 It’s been dominant in the class and Nissan isn’t calling it either way, but with the 1.2 and 1.6 DIG-T petrols you at least have the choice, with these probably the better option unless you’re doing big miles.

-Should I buy the Nissan Qashqai?
+Why buy the Nissan Qashqai?

 Given the competitiveness of the class, it’s safe to say there are no really awful choices.
 Meaning much of the decision process will come down to more emotive factors like brand, styling and equipment levels.
 And in all those areas the Qashqai is a very strong product.
 People love the way it looks, the improvements to the interior make it feel like a higher-quality product, and it’s competitive on space and practicality, which family buyers demand.